 for you.
 Write directly to Robert for custom work.
 To see if your size

 may be in stock please check the inventory list.
-I'll try to keep this
+I try to keep this

-updated, especially when I receive a new shipment, but it may not be accurate
+updated, and always do when I receive a new shipment, but it may not be accurate

-during campaign season when we bring shoes to events.
+during campaign season when we bring shoes to events and sell some.
 However if the list